-While storing data at the site can be more secure, the device itself, which stores the data, may be more vulnerable to attack if the appropriate encryption, access points, and the device’s virtual private network are not correctly designed with the edge computing integration.
-This means that while making the transition to edge computing may be an easy organizational decisions, setting up should not be taken lightly, as expert understanding is paramount to established an edge computing environment that will offer the organization the security, speed, and data storage that will benefit the company.
+While storing data at the site can be more secure, the device itself, which stores the data, may be more vulnerable to attack if the appropriate encryption, access points, and the device’s virtual private network are not correctly designed with edge computing integration.
+This means that while making the transition to edge computing may be an easy organizational decision, setting up should not be taken lightly, as expert understanding is paramount to established an edge computing environment that will offer the organization security, speed, and data storage that will benefit the company.

 To retain their competitive edge, many companies are already turning toward edge computing.
 According to a report from IDC, spend on edge infrastructure is expected to near 18% of the total IoT infrastructure spend.
 The increasingly prevalent use of IoT devices, drive for faster processing, pressure on networks, and drive to cloud adoption are all likely drivers of this focus.

 According to Forbes contributor Jon Markman, Edge Computing is the future, and likely an inevitable one as an increase in connected devices and their data drag on today’s data storage systems.
 Stay ahead of the curve and prepare for the future today by moving to edge computing for your IoT network.

 Are you ready to make the move to the edge?
 If your company is planning to integrate your IoT devices with Edge Computing or you want to better understand what Edge Computing could do for you, connect with us using the contact form below.

 The differences between TechGenies and other choices for IT staffing are profound.

 Higher quality, speed of delivery, and lower costs are just the beginning.